Listen to the Story

 With its primary focus being Customer Experience, Tesla has topped the list of Consumer Reports Owner Satisfaction Survey.
 Having said this, it doesn’t necessarily mean that it’s perfect.
 No. It only means they embrace their flaws and try to improve as they go.
 Tesla welcomes feedback from its consumers, using them for further improvements.
-Ultimately, that’s what’s expected from a purchase, isn’t it?
+Ultimately, that’s what’s expected from purchase, isn’t it?
 Customer Satisfaction.

-With their unshakable ideology for a better future and their commitment to keeping the customers happy, all led by a mastermind results in the holy trifecta that requires no additional support from marketing (at least in the present climate) to solidify their brand.
+Their unshakable ideology for a better future and their commitment to keeping the customers happy, all led by a mastermind results in the holy trifecta that requires no additional support from marketing (at least in the present climate) to solidify their brand.
 They can stand tall on their own, carving a new space for themselves that’s hard to compete while others are ready to forgo billions in doing the same!

 Interested in reading more Marketing Strategy Stories?
 Check out our collection.

-Also check out our most loved stories below
+Also, check out our most loved stories below

 Nike doesn’t sell shoes.
 It sells an idea!!

-Nike has built one of the most powerful brands in the world through its benefit based marketing strategy.
+Nike has built one of the most powerful brands in the world through its benefit-based marketing strategy.
 What is this strategy and how Nike has used it?

 Domino’s is not a pizza delivery company.
 What is it then?